9 Best VR Games: PC or PS4?

 That's where Final Approach comes into play.
 Superfast planes, dangerous stunts, aircraft on fire, emergency rescues will involve all air admirers into the game immediately.
 You will manage your aircraft in "God Mode" avoiding air traffics, fierce thunderstorms, dangerous zones; check and control the airport’s work; repair and refuel your planes.

 Final Approach is pretty challenging.
-A plenty of buzzing planes around your head will try to distract you and result in a crash.
+Plenty of buzzing planes around your head will try to distract you and result in a crash.
 The managing of planes feels realistic, so they won’t overpass sharp obstacles or do an immediate 180 angle turn.
 But the planes will do their best to follow your path.

 It’s always a pleasure to play a colorful and detailed VR game with good mechanics as Final Approach.